AFlyingCar/MultiKeyMap/README.md

                          << "}: " << p.second << std::endl;
     }

-    // Lookup a value by partial key.
+    // Lookup a value by key prefix.
     // Will only print out values "first", "second", and "fifth" auto it = m.find(std::make_tuple(6));
     for(; it != m.end(); ++it) {